polar-app/polar-app/DEV.md

 You can use the 'dev2' app for hacking on custom stuff.

+## admin credentials

+If what you're working on requires credentials please contact an admin (probably Kevin Burton early on so these can be setup on Firebase)

 # TODO

 - the credentials for our apt repo are required... this is a big deal breaker/issue